Fresh Content SEO Alternative: Preventing Decay Right from the Start

 Sometimes what was right years ago is wrong by now.
 Obsolete advice can even hurt your visitors and diminish your credibility.

 Over the years I learned how to write evergreen content that doesn’t decay quickly in the first place.
-What I do differently now?
+What do I do differently now?

 Content Maintenance vs Longevity